sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-Tensorflow-implementation/README.md

 This is a simple implementation of a fully convolutional neural network (FCN).
 The net is based on fully convolutional neural net described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/pdf/1605.06211.pdf).
 The code is based on [FCN implementation](https://github.com/shekkizh/FCN.tensorflow)  by Sarath Shekkizhar with MIT license but replaces the VGG19 encoder with VGG16 encoder.
 The net is initialized using the pre-trained VGG16 model by Marvin Teichmann.
 An improved version of this net in pytorch [is given here](https://github.com/sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-with-pytorch)
+## For New more accurate version of the net focused on recognition of materials in transparent vessels see this [link](https://github.com/sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net)

 ## Details input/output
 The input for the net is RGB image (Figure 1 right).